nobejs/docs/docs/installation.md

 Nobe is a NodeJS framework, so you need to have some NodeJS setup on your machine.
 You can go to official site of NodeJS on how to install it: https://nodejs.org/en/download/

-You can currently run Nobe following:
+You can currently setup Nobe using following steps:

 1. Nobe Releases are at https://github.com/nobejs/nobejs/releases
 2. Pick and Download the latest version and click on "Source code" file